pigmonkey/pig-monkey.com/content/2011/07/fire-starting-trail-designs-ti-tri-inferno.md

 Title: Fire Starting with the Trail Designs Ti-Tri Inferno
 Date: 2011-07-29
 Modified: 2012-09-15
-Tags: fire, survival, gear, wilderness
+Tags: fire, survival, gear, wilderness, stoves
 Slug: fire-starting-trail-designs-ti-tri-inferno

 On our last morning [in the Red Buttes Wilderness](http://pig-monkey.com/2011/07/2/red-buttes-wilderness/), Avagdu and I woke up to a very wet camp.
 We wanted fire, but neither of us had brought any dry wood into our shelters the night before.
 Everything was soaked.